 ||DID YOU KNOW?|

-- Barcelona are the most successful club in Copa del Rey history, having won it 25 times and finishing runners-up 10 times.
+- Barcelona is the most successful club in Copa del Rey history, having won it 25 times and finishing runners-up 10 times.

 - The Catalan giants haven't lost a competitive match at Camp Nou since September 2010.